Our hospitals, emergency departments and ambulatory sites are open to serve the community.

 - Patients who are scheduled for ambulatory procedures may each have one support person assist them.

 - Visitors will be screened in the lobby for temperature, symptoms and exposure and asked to leave if they display symptoms.

-- Visitors for oncology and transplant patients and the NICU must have proof of a negative COVID-19 test, which must be updated every seven days.
+- Visitors for Oncology and Transplant patients, Labor & Delivery and ICUs, including the NICU, must have proof of a negative COVID-19 test, which must be updated every seven days.